As a business owner you are responsible for the safe management and disposal of your business waste.

 If you produce, carry, import, keep, treat or dispose of waste, you have a legal duty of care to make sure your waste is handled safely and only passed to people authorised to receive it.

 If your waste is collected by anyone else, it is your responsibility to make sure they are a registered waste carrier and that they are taking your waste to a site authorised to accept it.

 You also need to complete waste documentation (known as a transfer note) for every load of waste you pass to others.
 This can be either a hard copy or via the Electronic Duty of Care (EDoC) system, on online system which allows you to record your transfer of waste without the need for paper transfer notes.

 You may be able to use a season ticket if you have regular collections of the same type of waste, this can be done via the Electronic Duty of Care (EDoC) system.
 Waste documentation should be kept for at least two years.
 For hazardous waste the documentation should be kept for a minimum of six years.

-You could be fined up to £5,000 if you do not meet the duty of care towards your business waste.
+You could be given an unlimited fine if you do not meet the duty of care towards your business waste.

 Natural Resources Wales can provide you with further information on the above and can confirm if a business has a waste carriers registration.
 Visit the Natural Resources Wales website or contact them on 0300 065 3000.

 The maximum penalties for fly tipping are £50,000 fine and up to 12 months imprisonment if convicted in Magistrates Court.
 The offence can attract an unlimited fine and up to 5 years imprisonment if convicted in a Crown Court.

 If your business deals with construction or demolition waste then this guide will help you to understand your responsibilities:

 If you produce or store over 500kg of hazardous waste per year, then you need to register your business with Natural Resource Wales every year.